clatisus/clatisus.github.io/content/posts/rust-type-coercion-and-the-dot-operator-explained.md

    | - `local` dropped here while still borrowed
 ```

-To support both parametric and subtype polymorphism, we need to answer how *generic types' subtyping relationships* relate to *the subtyping relationships of their generic parameters*.
+To support both parametric and subtype polymorphism, we need to answer how *generic types' sub-typing relationships* relate to *the sub-typing relationships of their generic parameters*.
 Well, the answer is called *variance*.

 - **Covariance**: for some type `A<T>`, if `T` is a subtype of `U`, `A<T>` is a subtype of `A<U>`.
 ```rust